Our Mission

 Our History: Pioneers of Human-Centered International Development

 In 2000, Ronni Goldfarb had a vision.
-With the rapid development of information and communication technologies (ICTs) and a deep belief in the power of the individual to affect change, she and a small team launched Equal Access International.
+With the rapid development of information and communication technologies (ICTs) and a deep belief in the power of the individual to affect change, she and a small team launched Equal Access International (EAI).
 EAI was born out of a commitment to fostering human development and authentic empowerment through universal human rights principles – listening, empathy, respect, dignity, learning, innovation, and storytelling.

 Funding from the Ford and UN Foundations made it possible to launch the organization’s flagship programs.
 They addressed HIV/AIDS prevention and women’s empowerment in Nepal.
-EAI’s pioneering work combining social behavior change communications (SBCC) and community engagement earned us the prestigious Tech Award in 2003 for the breakthrough solution in Nepal, confirmation that our approach was innovative and poised for scale.
+EAI’s pioneering work combining social and behavior change communications (SBCC) and community engagement earned us the prestigious Tech Award in 2003 for the breakthrough solution in Nepal, confirmation that our approach was innovative and poised for scale.

 Under Ronni’s leadership, EAI expanded in and across ten countries in Asia and Africa.
 The organization worked to empower women and girls and prevent violence against them.
-It supported educating millions of marginalized youth with life skills and livelihoods training and advancing pioneering peacebuilding in some of the most challenging regions of the world.
+We supported educating millions of marginalized youth with life skills and livelihoods training and advancing pioneering peacebuilding in some of the most challenging regions of the world.

-Mr. Byron Radcliffe took over as the President & CEO to lead EAI into its next phase of growth.
-To ensure that EAI continues to be competitive and influential in the field of international development, we moved our headquarters from San Francisco to Washington, D.C.
+In 2018, EAI was poised for its next significant expansion.
+At this peak, Mr. Byron W. Radcliffe took over as the President & CEO to lead EAI into its next phase of growth, with Ronni maintaining her dedication by serving on the Board of Directors.
+To ensure that EAI continued to be competitive and influential in the field of international development, we moved our headquarters from San Francisco to Washington, D.C.
 We also refreshed our branding and relaunched our digital presence.
+After 18 years, the organization’s broadcast audience reach had surpassed 200 million people, with over 75 million regular viewers and listeners, and more than 118,000 people directly engaged in community activities through high-impact programs.
+We expanded and scaled our work in West and East Africa and the Philippines.

 For me terrorism is caused by bad governance...youth unemployment is one of the main factors pushing young people towards radicalization.
 Solutions are to promote dialogue and resolve conflicts.